Simon-Collinson/course-dbt/greenery/week_3_project_readme.md

 _Create a macro to simplify part of a model(s).
 Think about what would improve the usability or modularity of your code by applying a macro.
 Large case statements, or blocks of SQL that are often repeated make great candidates.
 Document the macro(s) using a .yml file in the macros directory._

+I created a macro called 'agg_event_type' as a reusable function to aggregate session information by event type.

 ## Part 3: Hooks

 _Add a post hook to your project to apply grants to the role “reporting”._